imt-salt/onboarding-curriculum/getting-started.md

   * [Lynda](https://theimtgroup.myabsorb.com/): [Ember.js Essential Training](https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html)
 * More tutorials and information can be found in this [Dev-Doc](https://github.com/imtapps/dev-docs/wiki/New-Hire-Tutorials)

 **Before Moving On** we would like to see you be able to connect Ember and Django together.
-While you have chosen to focus in one or the other area, it is important to know how they work togehter.
+While you have chosen to focus in one or the other area, it is important to know how they work together.
 You will be assigned a specific topic, or you may come up with one yourself.
 More details to come.
 This tutorial on [making ember and django play nicely](https://www.smallsurething.com/making-ember-and-django-play-nicely-together-a-todo-mvc-walkthrough/) will help.

 ## X. Additional steps in this doc